Mold Remediation Services Fairfield County CT

 What you can’t see can’t hurt you?
 Is that true?
 Well, with mold, that is far from the truth.
 What you need to understand about mold, is that it is a result of sitting moisture, and can cause a multitude of health issues for you and your family.

 Mold thrives under moist and damp conditions.
 If you have water infiltration from your roof, window, siding, basement foundation, water leaks from pipes, plumbing, or appliances, etc, you need to properly mitigate the root cause.
-Only then you can begin the drying process, which can require removing sheetrock or plaster, tiles, flooring, light fixtures, furniture, etc. Call 911Storm to assist in these labor-intensive tasks.
+Only then you can begin the drying process, which can require removing sheetrock or plaster, tiles, flooring, light fixtures, furniture, etc. Call 911Storm to assist in these labor-intensive tasks and mold removal services.

 ***Always FREE Estimates!***